 - In the first season of Frisky Dingo, Xander Crews devotes much of his efforts to creating and/or cultivating supervillains in order to justify wasting his company's money maintaining his superhero alter-ego Awesome X. This ends up backfiring in season 2 when actual supervillain Sinn turns his engineered supervillains Dread Lobster and Antagone into an actual threat, ultimately resulting in a giant hideous ant-human hybrid rampaging through The Town.

 - Displayed in The Simpsons in the episode "Sweet Seymour Skinner's Baaaadaaaaassss Song", where Bart accidentally gets Skinner fired from his position as a principal and they become more friendly to each other now that Skinner is a private citizen.
 Soon enough Bart feels that something isn't right and tells Lisa.
-Lisa puts it as Bart yearning for a disciplinarian nemesis, someone he can rebel against (and in the meanwhile Ned Flanders has been placed as the new principal, who is so driven to be friendly that he does nothing to enforce order and allows the school turn into a hellhole).
+Lisa puts it as Bart yearning for a disciplinarian nemesis, someone he can rebel against (and in the meanwhile Ned Flanders has been placed as the new principal, who is so driven to be friendly that he does nothing to enforce order and allows the school to turn into a hellhole).
 With this in mind, Bart decides to help Skinner regain his job.

 - In Phineas and Ferb, Doctor Doofenschmirtz and Perry the Platypus are defined by their mutual animosity for each other.
-In "It's About Time!", Doofenschmirtz decides to shake it up a bit by fighting Peter the Panda instead, which leaves Perry in a depressed funk.
-Soon afterward, Doofenschmirtz is also feeling the blues after Peter fails to respect their hero-villain dynamic, joyfully reminiscing about how he first met Perry in the song, "My Nemesis".
+In "It's About Time!", Doofenshmirtz decides to shake it up a bit by fighting Peter the Panda instead, which leaves Perry in a depressed funk.
+Soon afterward, Doofenshmirtz is also feeling the blues after Peter fails to respect their hero-villain dynamic, joyfully reminiscing about how he first met Perry in the song, "My Nemesis".

 I used to sit alone doin' evil all day,